pyrv/pycontract/README.md

 This state machine looks admittedy a bit odd since it does not show the code that is executed on transitions.
 That includes the counting and the call to `report_error`.
 The decision not to include code was based on an objective to keep the size of the diagrams small.
 However, this decision will be re-evaluated.

-## Multiple Monitors
+## Composing Monitors

-Monitors can be combined into a single monitor.
+Monitors can be combined into a single monitor in a nested tree of monitors.
 For example, the following is possible, at the same time illustrating again that events can be of any data type.
 The two monitors verify that no 1's and 2's are observed.

 ```python
 class Monitor1(Monitor):